Red Flag or Warning Symptoms

 - Back pain is associated with night sweats or fever

 - Any symptoms of numbness or pins and needles in the area between a patient’s legs or around the back passage should seek urgent medical advice as an emergency through GP or Accident and Emergency.
-These symptoms can be caused by a condition called Cauda Equina which requires immediate surgery
+These symptoms can be caused by a condition called Cauda Equina which can require immediate surgery

 - Any symptoms of incontinence of faeces or an inability to pass urine should likewise seek emergency medical advice to exclude cauda equina syndrome.